JurgitaC/LSE_Data_Analytics_Career_Accelerator/README.md

 - Created and presented dashboards in Tableau to effectively communicate findings to stakeholders.
 - Recognised opportunities to apply data analytics for business improvement and value generation.

-### Assessment:
+### Assessment
-Referring to a given 2Market dataset and corresponding business scenario, used SQL and Excel to identify insights through data analysis.
-Create a dashboard using Tableau to communicate insights alongside critical business metrics to help key stakeholders make data-informed decisions.
+Using a fictional dataset from 2Market, an international supermarket chain, the goal was to gain deeper insights into customer behaviour to boost sales.
+I used SQL and Excel to analyse the data and uncover key trends.
+The insights were then communicated through a Tableau dashboard, highlighting critical business metrics to help stakeholders make informed decisions.

 ---